BatadaLab/scID/vignettes/Mapping_example.md

 # Tutorial: Identification of equivalent cells across single-cell RNA-seq datasets

-This tutorial is an example of using scID for mapping across two 10X datasets of E18 mouse brain cells and nuclei from cortex, hippocampus and subverticular zone.
-The raw counts for the reference and the target data can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neuron_9k) and [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/nuclei_900) respectively.
-To speed-up preprocessing you can download the [TPM-normalized data](../ExampleData/) instead.
+This tutorial is an example of using scID for mapping across two 10X datasets of E18 mouse brain [cells](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neuron_9k) and [nuclei](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/nuclei_900) from cortex, hippocampus and subverticular zone.
+To speed-up preprocessing you can download the [TPM-normalized data](../ExampleData/) we have pre-computed.

 The reference cells can be grouped into 15 clusters as shown in the next plot.
 ![](../ExampleData/figures/Reference_tSNE.png)